What Meta's Ad Library Shows About Harris and Trump's Campaigns on Facebook and Instagram

 In the example above, “Harris For President” – Harris’ official campaign committee – is listed in the disclaimer as the sponsor for an ad posted by Harris’ official account.
 However, searching for its name as a keyword returns not only ads paid for by the committee, but also those where the phrase “Harris For President” appears in the body of the ad – for instance, a message that says “Vote Kamala Harris for President!” in an ad sponsored by another organisation.

-When searching for “harris for president”, the name of Harris’ committee, the first two results were ads paid for by the other committee, but other results included ads that contained this phrase that were paid for by other sponsors.
+When searching for “harris for president”, the name of Harris’ committee, the first two results were ads paid for by the committee, but other results included ads that contained this phrase that were paid for by other sponsors.
 Image: Meta; annotations added by Bellingcat

 A more reliable way to identify ads sponsored by the candidates’ official sponsors is to go to the “About” section on their official accounts, which provides information about all the sponsors associated with that page, as well as other pages that share those sponsors.